catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 Sprint planning (Monday, week 1):

-- for in-flight items in the old sprint:
+- for in-flight (in progress, or in review) items in the old sprint:
   - discuss status and whether we should roll into the new sprint; tag with new sprint if necessary.
 - for items in backlog:
   - discuss whether we should pull into the new sprint; tag with new sprint if necessary.